BlEmoRe/workshop/content/en/Challenge/index.md

 We encourage submissions to provide information about how various blended emotions are expressed, e.g. by providing lists of predictor importance, to increase the explainability of their systems.

+## Baselines

+Baselines, accuracy metrics, and other supplementary code is provided on [GitHub](https://github.com/BlEmoRe/blemore-common/tree/main)